piulin/piured/README.md

 ## License

-This project is licensed under the terms of the GPL-3.0 License.
+This project is licensed under the terms of the GPL-3.0 license.